 Three words: Take me back!
 I feel so lucky Bridge and I finally got to go on the honeymoon I’ve been planning for forever it seems like.
 It was truly the best trip we’ve EVER been on, and the longest we’ve ever been away from home.
-Stay tuned for recaps of each island, but I wanted to attach our full itinerary below for anyone interested 🙂 I planned the entire trip on my own, without a travel agent, just out of preference.
+I wanted to attach our full itinerary below for anyone interested.
+I planned the entire trip on my own, without a travel agent, just out of preference.
 I love doing all the research and getting recommendations from people ahead of time.
 I made sure to add the majority of the recommendations you all gave me via my posts and DMs, but make sure to let me know in the comments if I missed anything!
 Overall, I wouldn’t change a thing about our honeymoon.
-We absolutely loved each and every island we visited — they’re all so different too!
+We absolutely loved each and every island we visited; they’re all so different too.
 Amsterdam was our last stop on the trip and the last time Bridge and I visited was in 2018 and were only there for 48 hours.
-It’s been on our minds ever since and continues to be one of our favorite cities in the world!
+It’s been on our minds ever since and continues to be one of our favorite cities.

 Anyways, I hope you save this itinerary for when you plan your next trip to Greece.
 We made so many memories and can’t wait to go back one day!

 – Bridge and I each packed a full checked back, one small carry-on suitcase and one smaller bag for this trip.
 I was hesitant about bringing so much luggage, but honestly, it wasn’t a hassle.
 Your drivers and hotels will help you carry everything to and from your hotels.